Mite Infestations on Dogs

-A new medicine cures a disease of mites more safely and effectively.
+A new medicine cures mites on dogs more safely and effectively.

 Say “mites,” and many people think “mange,” a highly contagious disease often referred to as scabies or sarcoptic mange.
 Caused by a species of mite known as Sarcoptes scabiei, it occurs when the microscopic animals burrow through a dog’s skin, causing severe itching and irritation.
 Treatment consists of oral and/or topical drugs that kill the mites, with the dog perhaps being dipped in a medicated shampoo.
 Ongoing treatment over the course of several weeks is critical, as the drugs kill only living mites, not eggs that haven’t hatched yet.
 The eggs need to mature so the continued drug administration can take care of that next generation of mites, too.